pvaswindas/pvaswindas/README.md

 <!-- About Section -->
 <h2 align="center">About Me</h2>
 <p align="center">
-  I specialize in building scalable backend solutions and full-stack applications using Python, Django, React, and cloud technologies.
+  I specialize in building scalable backend solutions and full-stack applications using Python, FastAPI, Django, React, and cloud technologies.
 I enjoy optimizing performance, developing efficient APIs, and writing clean, maintainable code.
 Constantly learning and refining my skills, I stay updated with the latest advancements to build robust and impactful solutions.
 </p>

 <!-- Technologies and Tools -->